 And since hard work always pays off, it’s by consistently sailing solo and double-handed that Chloé Le Bars feels increasingly comfortable, especially in tough conditions.

-Port-La-Forêt, her training center
+Port-La-Forêt, her training hub

 Her aspirations for the future